 VERITY Truly British say on their twitter tagline “Luxury limited edition attire and exclusive homeware collections.
 Truly British- Made in Great Britain.”
 They say on their website “The ethos of the company is simple; quality British made clothing made from quality British fabrics.”
 No country of origin information is given against individual products on their website, so I would check before buying.
 Ladies neck-wraps, corsets, and waistcoats, plus cushions, AGA Chef’s Pads, oven gloves, and aprons – http://www.veritytrulybritish.co.uk

 Green Grove Weavers sell “accessories in natural fibres made with care in … Scotland.”
 Throws, scarves, shawls, mittens, flat caps, wooly hats.
-Available at online shops and at retailers such as London Transport Museum Shop – http://www.greengroveweavers.com
+Wholesale only but available at online shops and at retailers such as London Transport Museum Shop.
+They also manufacture for others; for example Corrymoor throws are made by Green Grove Weavers in the Scottish Highlands.- http://www.greengroveweavers.com

 Xpose Ltd (XP) are UK manufactures of knitted accessories, specialising in beanies, gloves, scarves and snoods, but they will also make capes, shawls, wraps, sweaters, bobble hats, hot water bottle covers, eye masks, book covers, bed socks, etc as well as garment processing, odour / mould removal, garment embroidery, and importing.
 They say on their website “The whole ethos behind our business is that we manufacture our goods here in the UK at our Manchester factory” and “Wherever possible we use UK sourced yarns, employ local people and promote the “Made in Britain” concept.”
 Products are made from acrylic blends, wool (including some use of British wool), and cashmere.
 They have a factory in Manchester and another in the Far East, so you will need to specify you want a product British made as they are importers of foreign made garments too.
 Trade only, but they do have an eBay shop where they sell for example the mens/ladies high quality skull fit merino wool beanie hat pictured below which is made in England (using Italian wool) and other beanies, scarves, throws, capes, woollen placemats and coasters, eye masks, gloves, knitwear, finger-less mittens, etc together with various imported products – http://www.xposeltd.co.uk